MicrosoftDocs/azure-docs/articles/machine-learning/v1/how-to-deploy-azure-kubernetes-service.md

     For more information on setting these variables, see [How and where to deploy models](how-to-deploy-and-where.md).

 - The CLI snippets in this article assume that you already created an *inferenceconfig.json* document.
-For more information on creating this document, see [How and where to deploy models](how-to-deploy-and-where.md).
+For more information on creating this document, see [Deploy machine learning models to Azure](how-to-deploy-and-where.md).

 - An AKS cluster connected to your workspace.
 For more information, see [Create and attach an Azure Kubernetes Service cluster](../how-to-create-attach-kubernetes.md).